-When a camera is located on the exterior of a structure, you can select 3D> Camera View Options> Hide Camera-Facing Exterior Walls around the model.
+When a camera is located on the exterior of a structure, you can select 3D> Camera View Options> Hide Camera-Facing Exterior Walls , allowing the interior to be seen as you rotate around the model.
 Interior walls set as Attic walls are also hidden when this setting is active.